ICIJ/datashare-network-tokenserver/README.md

 It is based on springlab@EPFL [SScred](https://github.com/spring-epfl/SSCred) based itself on [petlib](https://github.com/gdanezis/petlib) and itelf based on [openssl](https://www.openssl.org/).

+It is supposed to be secured behind an SSO/OAuth2 server.

 ## Configuration

 Configuration is provided with environment variables :